Online filing with USCIS allows you to:

 USCIS Immigrant Fee

 Anyone can pay the USCIS Immigrant Fee for you.
-For example, a family member, friend, employer, attorney or accredited representative can pay the fee for you as long as they have your Alien Registration Number (A-Number) and DOS Case ID.
+For example, a family member, friend, employer, attorney, or accredited representative can pay the fee, as long as they have your Alien Registration Number (A-Number) and DOS Case ID.

-If you are a lawful permanent resident, you may file online to apply for a replacement or renewal of your existing Permanent Resident Card (Green Card).
+If you are a lawful permanent resident, you may file online to apply for a replacement or renewal Permanent Resident Card (Green Card).
 You must complete the online version of the Form I-90, Application to Replace Permanent Resident Card, through your USCIS online account.
 If you are a conditional permanent resident, you can only file online to replace an existing Green Card.
-You may not use this form to apply for an extension or renewal of your status.
+You may not use this form to apply for an extension or removal of your status.

 Visit the Form I-90 page for more information about this form.